ARLEONTR/mtp/README-SETUP-LINUX.md

 Instead of cross-compiling, we will use the Host Machine's build tools and use the adequate qemu.

+On Linux, we do not need a docker container, we can directly build kernel here.

 ## Prepare the build environment on Ubuntu 22.04
 ```
 sudo apt-get update